How to design quantum-jump trajectories via distinct master equation representations: A new class of rate operator quantum jumps

 where the equality is due to Eqs.(\ref{eq:ex0}), (\ref{R}) and (\ref{eq:ex1}), and we neglected the terms of order $dt^2$.
 Finally, we perform a second average, this time with respect to the pure states $|\psi(t)\>\<\psi(t)|$ we fixed at time $t$, so that we get the average over all the trajectories; the previous expression then yields the first order expansion of the time-local master equation $d \rho(t)/(d t) = \mathcal{L}_t(\rho(t))$ with $\mathcal{L}_t$ as in Eq.(\ref{GKLS}), which concludes the proof. \end{proof}

 Indeed, the proof above does not depend on the specific representation of the generator $\mathcal{L}_t$ and then it holds for any choice of the operator $\mathbf{C}$, as long as the corresponding rate operator $\mathbf{R}_{\psi(t)}$ is positive.
-Quite remarkably, we can exploit the different legitimate rate operators to control the deterministic and jump parts of the unraveling.
+Going beyond the results in \cite{Jyrki-2020}, we have thus defined a new class of unravelings of the master equation (\ref{GKLS}) for P-divisible dynamics, which are equipped with an associated continuous-measurement scheme, see the discussion after Eq.(\ref{eq:ex1}).
+Besides including the simpler linear effective Hamiltonian that characterizes the MCWF method and connecting the positivity of the rate operator with a significant property of the dynamics, as proved in Sec.\ref{sec:pos}, the use of distinct master-equation representations allows us to control the deterministic and jump parts of the unraveling in a versatile way, as we are now going to show.